zendesk/sample_wordpress_anychannel_integration/docs/index.md

 ### Known issues

-This tutorial was created in 2017 and some information about WordPress may be out of date.
+This tutorial was created in 2017 and contains information about WordPress that may be out of date.
+Specifically, the following issues have been reported:

-Specifically, WordPress and mySql have changed behaviors since the tutorial was created a few years back:

-- the WordPress plugin used to do REST API calls is no longer necessary as of quite a while ago
+- the WordPress plugin used to do REST API calls is no longer necessary
 - the WordPress user needs to be updated for the mySQL connection to work
-- the way the service's code is written, you have to have a non-plain permalink specified under preferences.
-The value of "plain" is the default, so this needs to be changed by the WordPress administrator.
+- permalinks must be set as non-plain in preferences

 These and other issues are detailed below.